fahad19/firenze-adapter-mysql/README.md

 ## Schema

-When defining a Model's schema, you need to pass option for each column's `type`.
+When defining a Collection's schema, you need to pass option for each column's `type`.

 Here are the supported types from this adapter: